-The rear flap (left) aims to stop the high arc of spray that comes from your back wheel and into the faces of riders behind you.
-The “back” flap is narrow where it attaches which allows it to bend (or flap) without bending your mudguard too much when you turn your bike up on its back wheel and catch the flap.
+The back flap (right) aims to stop the high arc of spray that comes from your back wheel into the faces of riders behind you.
+The back flap is narrow where it attaches which allows it to bend without distorting your mudguard too much when you turn your bike up on its back wheel and catch the flap.

-The front flap (right) is wider to stop splash coming from your front wheel over a wider horizontal area, protecting your bike’s transmission and keeping your feet a bit drier.
-The wider top takes on the cross sectional curve of the mudguard and gives extra rigidity – it’s only when you take the front wheel out that it needs to bend and you should be careful how you support your bike in that case.
+The front flap (left) is wider to stop splash coming from your front wheel over a larger horizontal area, protecting your bike’s transmission and keeping your feet a bit drier.
+The front flap’s wider top takes on the cross-sectional curve of the mudguard and gives extra rigidity; it’s only when you take the front wheel out that it needs to bend so you should be careful how you support your bike in that case.

-The best way to install RAW Mudflaps is using the bolts, which will require you to drill holes in your mudguard, unless suitable ones exist.
-The three pre-drilled holes are designed to work with some of the more common mudguards on the market that have holes or some kind of flap attached already.
+To install RAW mudflaps you need to drill holes in your mudguard unless suitable ones exist - normally if there is at least hole within 2cm of the end of the mudguard you can make it work.
+The three pre-drilled holes are designed to work with some of the most common mudguards on the market that already have holes or some kind of flap attached.

 If your mudguards have no holes pre-drilled within 3cm of the end of the mudguard you will need to make at least one.

 If you do have suitable holes which allow you to line up one of the holes in the flap with the hole in the guard and the fit line roughly with the end of the mudguard skip to Attaching the flap.